moienr/TemporalGAN/README.md

 ## There is more!
 The models you saw in the paper are only a handful of the models that have been tested.

-In the [temporalgan](./temporalgan/) folder you can find the code for the most of the models that have been tested.
-I tested mupltiple attention mechanisms, at different levels of the model.
-CBAM, and PAM are the two attention mechanisms that didn't make it to the paper.
+In the [temporalgan](./temporalgan/) folder, you can find the code for most of the models that have been tested.
+I tested multiple attention mechanisms at different levels of the model.
+CBAM and PAM are the two attention mechanisms that didn't make it to the paper.

-Also GLAM has been used in both 8x8 and 16x16 levels of the model.
+Also, GLAM has been used in both 8x8 and 16x16 levels of the model.

-Be carefull in deleting unwanted models, as **subversion of each model inherits from the previous model**.
+Be careful in deleting unwanted models, as **subversion of each model inherits from the previous model**.
 For example, if you delete the `v1.2` folder, you will corrupt the `v1.3`, `v1.5`, and `v1.6` models.

 So feel free to play around with the code and see what you can come up with.

-Here is a buitifull sketch of my initial ideas for the model architecture :)
+Here is a bountiful sketch of my initial ideas for the model architecture :)

 ![Model archi](readme_assests/model%20arch.png)